Stuycs-K/project03-final-09-zhangj/PROPOSAL.md

 ## Intentions:

-Creating a text editor that is similar to nano and can be run through the terminal.
-Will include basic features of nano such as creating and saving files, editing files, and simple qol features such as redo/undo, cut/paste.
-May also include other features such as search, go to line, replace, etc.
+Creating a text editor that is similar to Nano and can be run through the terminal.
+Will include basic features of Nano such as creating files, saving files, and editing files.
+May include simple QOL features such as search, go to line, replace, copy/paste, redo/undo, etc. if time permits.

 ## Intended usage: